diversi-tech/mortgage-front/README.md

 ```bash
 npm install @canvasjs/angular-charts@latest
 ```
-And those who drag the project to a new folder should do
+And those who clone the project to a new folder should do
 ```bash
 npm i
 ```